 The High Net Worth Individual Georgian Tax Residency program is a unique opportunity for those with an income over 200,000 GEL (~$65,000 USD) for the last 3 years OR personal assets in excess of 3 Million GEL (~$1M USD) to claim tax residency in Georgia without even having to step foot in the country.

-- Become a tax resident, normally within 7 working days.
+- Become a tax resident, normally within a month.

 - Apply remotely or from within Georgia